 Why we picked the Jabra Elite Active 75t:

-The Elite Active 75t – and their siblings, the Jabra Elite 75t – are the best-fitting true wireless earbuds we’ve tried at Digital Trends.
-And, when you’re talking about a pair of buds to run with, the right fit might be the most important feature.
-A slightly rubbery outer surface with the Elite Active 75t ensure they’ll be secure in your ear, even in the most intense of running sessions.
+The Elite Active 75t — and their siblings, the Jabra Elite 75t — are the best-fitting true wireless earbuds we’ve tried at Digital Trends.
+And when you’re talking about a pair of buds to run with, the right fit might be the most important feature.
+A slightly rubbery outer surface on the Elite Active 75t ensures they’ll be secure in your ear, even during the most intense running sessions.

-The 75t don’t have active noise cancellation, but they do have solid passive noise isolation.
-They’ve got easy-to-use physical buttons on each bud, and feature superb sound quality for their price point.
-Plus, thehave an IP57 waterproof rating, giving them protection against being submerged.
-But, even though you could technically go swimming with them, it might not be the best idea.
+They’ve got easy-to-use physical buttons on each bud, and feature superb sound quality for their price.
+Plus, thehave an IP57 waterproof rating, giving them a high degree of protection.
 All in all, the Jabra Elite Active 75t offer a great package at a great price.